algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma4.rst

         <img class="modal-content" id="img01">
     </div>

-**Write a circuit that would only use 3 qubits instead of 4 (and still assuming that you initially chose safe number 2) for Enigma 004 - The Monty Hall Problem.**
+**Write a circuit that would only use 3 qubits instead of 4 (and still assuming that you initially chose safe number 2) for Enigma 004 - The Monty Hall Exercice.**

 .. raw:: html